Bestest96/ASDM2-TF/README.md

 #### Miscellaneous
 For standard algorithms, their provided parameters are displayed (as they don't change).

-For ASDM2 however, values of beta, lambda, gamma, 1.0 - exp(-nu), loss
+For ASDM2, values of beta, lambda, gamma, 1.0 - exp(-nu), loss
-and bar_loss (for theta_bar) are displayed, averaged over reporting time.
+and bar_loss (for theta_bar vars) are displayed, averaged over reporting time.

 For demo purposes, ASDM2 has additional return values added to _finish() method, representing reported values described above.

-Datasets are taken from UCI Machine Learning Repository:
+Datasets are taken from:

 [CreditCardUci](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients)
 [HandwrittenDigitsMnist](http://yann.lecun.com/exdb/mnist/)

+Datasets were preprocessed and are available in [DataSets](/demo/DataSets) folder.

 Handwritten digits are stored in zip archive and need to be extracted before usage.

-Datasets were preprocessed and are available in [DataSets](/demo/DataSets) folder.